Ponderosa High School Student Killed in Fiery Crash

-Around 6 a.m., the student was driving a Ford Escape southbound on Ponderosa Road near Carpenter Lane.
-The car left the road and struck several mailboxes before driving through a fence, according to the CHP.
+Around 6 a.m., Hope Bist was driving a Ford Escape southbound on Ponderosa Road near Carpenter Lane.
+Her car left the road and struck several mailboxes before driving through a fence, according to the CHP.

 After hitting a tree, the car burst into flames.
-Fire crews later discovered the “completely destroyed” vehicle and the student, who was still inside.
+Fire crews later discovered the "completely destroyed" vehicle and Bist, who was still inside.

 Serena Fuson with the El Dorado Union High School District says a candlelight vigil was held at 7 p.m.
 Wednesday at the Sun Hills Church in El Dorado Hills.
 Grief counselors were also at the student's high school.